 Pears, especially those with red skin, also contain carotenoids, flavonoids, and anthocyanins.
 These are plant compounds that offer several health benefits and also act as antioxidants.

-In fact, in 2011, the Baltimore Longitudinal Study of Aging found that pears were among the top contributors of flavonoids in the diet.
+In fact, in 2011, the Baltimore Longitudinal Study of Aging found that pears were

 There are over 3,000 types of pear around the world.
 They vary in size, shape, sweetness, and crispness.

 Some of the more common types of pear in the United States include:

 - Green Anjou

 People who want to start including pears in their diet should ask a local greengrocer about the best type of pear for their taste.

 Pears do not ripen while on the tree.
 For the best flavor, allow pears to ripen in a warm, sunny area for several days, or until the neck of the pear yields to pressure.

 Try some of these healthful and delicious recipes that registered dietitians have developed: